mpimble/mpimble/README.md

 - ⚡ Fun fact: ...
 -->

-Currently studying CS at Northeastern with a concentration in artificial intelligence
+Currently studying CS at Northeastern with a concentration in artificial intelligence.
+To request access to any private projects listed on my LinkedIn, please contact me at pimblemichael@yahoo.com